On the affirmative solution to Salem's problem: Introduction

 Making $x \to 0$ in (1.14), we find, in particular,

 Moreover, using the functional equation (1.3), it can be proved the important equality for coefficients $d_n$

 Indeed, we have

-Further, we give values of the important relatively convergent integrals, which are calculated with the use of the Parseval equality for the Mellin transform \cite{Tit} and verified recently with {\it Mathematica}.
-It will be employed in Section 3 to solve the Salem problem.
-Precisely, according to relations (2.5.22.2) and (2.5.22.6) in \cite{Prud}, Vol. 1 the following equalities hold for $a,\ b >0 $ and $0 < \mu < 2$
+Further, we give values of the important integrals, which will be employed in the sequel.
+Precisely, according to relation (2.16.48.20) in \cite{Prud}, Vol. 2 and the differentiation with respect to a parameter, the following integral with respect to an index of the modified Bessel function $K_{i\tau}(x)$ \cite{Olver} is calculated (cf. \cite{YAK3} )